For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We go through some reasons why you might have overpaid in our guide to Student Loan refunds for overpayments.

-One example is you might have started paying back your Student Loan before the April after you graduate.
+One example is that you might have started repaying your Student Loan before the April after you graduate.
 Repayments should only start after that point, so check your payslips in case this happens.

 Likewise, keep an eye on your payslip in case you start repaying before reaching the income threshold.

-Also, if you think you've been put in the wrong Student Loan repayment plan, talk to your employer.
+Also, if you think you've been put on the wrong Student Loan repayment plan, talk to your employer.

 Keep your contact details up to date so SLC can get in touch when you're close to repaying your Student Loan.